TorGuard: Ranked #18 out of 99 VPNs that we tested

 Speed & Reliability

-TorGuard’s speeds have recently taken a bit of a hit, so although it still provides reliable performance if you’re connecting to a nearby VPN server, it doesn’t match up to the super-quick speeds offered by some of our fastest VPN services.
+TorGuard’s international speeds have recently taken a bit of a hit, so although it still provides fast speeds if you’re connecting to a nearby VPN server, it doesn’t match up to the super-quick overall speeds offered by some of our fastest VPN services.

 If you’re just looking for a VPN service for general browsing and streaming, though, TorGuard will most definitely do the job.